DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual-abridged.md

 **V** &nbsp; will flip/mirror subsequent images vertically.
 (V + H effectively rotates image 180 degrees)

 **R** &nbsp; will cause a firmware reset of the sensorCAM via the DTR line via. the USB interface.
 CAM will enter a wait mode for confirmation.
-Reset can be aborted with command 'aw'(Abort&Wait). **Ctrl-R** Resets CAM instantly.
+Reset can be aborted with command '**aw**'(Abort&Wait). **Ctrl-R** Resets CAM instantly.

 > **NOTE**

 1. The above commands ARE CASE SENSITIVE.
 They are recognized by Processing 4 as non-sensorCAM commands and processed in the monitor/PC.
 Commands **X, Y** & **Z** in turn automatically issue related sensorCAM commands **x, y** & **z** respectively, with appropriate parameters.
-The '**Y**' command suspends sensorCAM immaging, holding a single “frozen” frame until a terminating command ('yy') is received.
+The '**Y**' command suspends sensorCAM imaging, holding a single “frozen” frame until a terminating command ('yy') is received.

 2. If you use **H** to mirror, the colour coding for boxed sensor number (bsNo.) has to be read right to left.
 Do NOT click on image to create sensors if image has been flipped.